 Ranging from the ancient people's lava cave dwellings to pictorial petroglyphs (lava etchings) and sacred ahu (shrine), the guided hikes lead you through inland fishponds once reserved for the ali’i (royalty), along oceanfront trails and more.
 You might even learn a Hawaiian greeting oli chant as well to take home in voice and song.

-These complimentary tours are held every Tuesday, Wednesday, Thursday, Saturday and Sunday, at 8:00am.
+These complimentary tours are held daily at 8:00 a.m.
 Meet at the Beach Shack.